gti-gatech/BikewaySim/readme.md

 pip install -e .
 ```
 - Great!
 Everything should be installed!
-- Most of the code is excuted through Jupyter Notebooks which can be opened/run/edited through [VS Code](https://code.visualstudio.com/) or [Jupyter Notebook](https://anaconda.org/anaconda/jupyter), just make sure the `bikewaysim` environment is activated.
+- Most of the code is executed through Jupyter Notebooks which can be opened/run/edited through [VS Code](https://code.visualstudio.com/) or [Jupyter Notebook](https://anaconda.org/anaconda/jupyter), just make sure the `bikewaysim` environment is activated.

 ## How to Run
 1. Modify the [config.json](config.json) file to define the project directory and various settings (e.g., desired projected coordinate system, supplemental data directories, etc.).
-1. Create a new study area in GIS or [bounding box](https://boundingbox.klokantech.com) or provide an existing one.
-Save in `.geojson`, `.gpkg`, or `.shp` format.
+1. Create a new study area using GIS or [bounding box](https://boundingbox.klokantech.com) or provide an existing one.
+Must be in `.geojson`, `.gpkg`, or `.shp` format.
 1. Download OpenStreetMap network data using [Step_0_Process_OSM.ipynb](./network/Step_0_Process_OSM.ipynb).

 ## Quick Start Bike Routing